 The best tricks for parrots utilize their high intelligence and inquisitive nature.

 You can teach parrots to talk and dance by speaking and jiving with them.
-You can teach functional tricks, like “step up” or “fetch.”
-You can teach a parrot to play dead or wave at you.
-Your parrot can learn to shake hands or use the bathroom in certain areas.
+You can teach them to “step up” or “fetch,” play dead, wave at you, talk, learn to shake hands, or poop in an area of the cage.

-Best Tricks to Teach Your Parrot
+How To Teach Your Parrot Tricks

 Parrots are skilled at picking up basic and advanced tricks.
 Just decide on the right tricks and consider these factors before you get started:

 - The time you have to teach the parrot.
 Consistency of training is vital.

 - Kind of parrot.
 African greys can learn more tricks than love birds.

 - How distracted the parrot is.
 If there are stressful things in the environment, like noise from construction work, the parrot may be slower to learn.

 - How advanced the trick is.
 More complicated tricks, like fetch, will be harder to teach.